Painting with Light to Capture Decisive Moments

 Location

-The first step in shooting cinematic headshots is to scout a location.
-There are two things that I look for when choosing a location for cinematic headshots at night.
-I first look for a spot where no ambient lights can light my subject.
-The second thing is a location that, when blurred or unfocused, will give me beautiful colours that, with my subject clothes and skin tone, will create lovely colour harmony.
-It does not matter if the location has some ugly background; all that matters is the colours that it can produce.
+The first step in capturing cinematic headshots is to scout for a location.
+I focus on two key factors when choosing a spot.
+First, I look for a spot where no ambient lights can light my subject.
+Second, I seek a location that, when blurred or out of focus, offers beautiful colours that will harmonize well with my subject's clothing and skin tone.
+It doesn't matter if the location has an ugly background; what truly matters is the colours it can produce.

 Cinematic Headshot In Focus Cinematic Headshot Out of Focus